 I have been representing marriage green card clients for many years and had not run into issues of people being delayed in hearing the results after the interview for quite some time up until very recently.
 Before then, unless there was a serious problem with evidence of the marriage relationship...Read more »

 You may be able to file both an I-130 and an I-485 green card application for your mother without waiting for her to be here for a full six months.
 If you would like to talk about this in more detail, please feel free to call me at (212) 724-5643.
 Thank you.

 My i94 expired in July 2017 but a renewal (for my H1) was filed in March 2017 itself.
 However, I received a denial notice but unable to leave the country as I'm 33 weeks pregnant (have doctor's letter).
 Can I convert to a H4 since my husband is also here on a valid H1B without any...
 Read more »

 It might be a good idea to file a timely appeal from the H-1B denial notice in order to keep your denied extension petition timely and active so that you would have an arguable claim that you are still in valid legal status while you apply to switch to H-4.
 If you want to discuss further details,...Read more »

 Ending "chain migration" is just one of the president's bigoted pipe dreams of closing America's borders to all immigrants who are not from Europe.
-Congress will never approve it, and one day we will have a new president who recognizes the equality and dignity of all immigrants, no matter where...Read more »
+Congress will never approve it, and one day we will have a new president who recognizes the equality and dignity of all immigrants,...Read more »

 My aunt who is an illegal immigrant got pulled over for going 45 in a 35.
 The officer gave her a warning for speeding but gave her a slip that says she has to appear in court for driving without a driver’s license.
 This is her first time getting in trouble for anything.
 Because she is a single...
 Read more »